-This statement performs a function on an entire list to produce a new list.
-The lists used by the statement must all be stored in named variables or in track variables.
+This statement performs a function on an entire list, usually to produce a new list.
+Typically, the lists used by the statement must all be stored in named variables or in track variables.
 When stored in named variables the statement is executed once in stepwise mode.
 When stored in track variables the statement is executed once for every file being executed in the current execution mode.

 Where appropriate the function can be performed case insensitive and/or diacritic insensitive.
 Note that when case or diacritic insensitivity is specified you cannot make assumptions as to the representation of the values returned.
 The options control how values are matched, not how they are returned.
 Book and book may be treated as equivalent when case insensitive is specified but either can be returned.